CanopusFalling/pinknic/content/archive/the-digital-remains-of-pinknic/index.md

 ### Homepage

-Unfortunately for us it seems the homepage, [www.pinknic.co.uk](https://www.pinknic.co.uk), was not able to be archived by the wayback machine though the wayback machine does tell us that the first attempted snapshot of the domain was April 21st 2017 which appears to be roughly when the website was first created though according to [domaintools.com](https://domainreport.domaintools.com/pinknic.co.uk) the domain name was first recorded as being registered on June 21st 2013.
+Unfortunately for us it seems the homepage, [www.pinknic.co.uk](https://www.pinknic.co.uk), was not able to be archived by the wayback machine though the wayback machine does tell us that the first attempted snapshot of the domain was April 21st 2017.
+However according to [domaintools.com](https://domainreport.domaintools.com/pinknic.co.uk) the domain name was first recorded as being registered on June 21st 2013 so may have existed before that.
 I did not want to spend 49$ to access the full report so unfortunately cannot provide more information than that.

 ### Documents